|

 Directions and Trail Map

-WREN FALLS TO FOSTER FALLS BROCHURE AND OFFICIAL MAPUSGS TOPOGRAPHIC MAP - GURNEY QUADRANT
+WREN FALLS TO FOSTER FALLS BROCHURE AND OFFICIAL MAPGEOREFERENCED PDF MAP

 DIRECTIONS: Turn onto Vogues Road off Highway 169.
 Follow Vogues Road to an intersection with Casey Sag Road and Wren Falls Road.
 Take Wren Falls Road to Wren Falls Parking Lot.
 To get to Foster Falls, continue from Vogues Road at the hairpin turn onto Casey Sag Road and after a mile veer to the left onto to Sullivan Fire Road.
 Take the fire road and 300 feet before the Potato River there is parking to the left.